chonton/podman-maven-plugin/README.md

 # podman-maven-plugin

 Use podman to build and push images.
-This plugin has four goals:
+This plugin has six goals:

 1. Create Containerfile from base image and copy directives
 2. Build image from Containerfile and context
 3. Login to registry
 4. Push image to registry
+5. Run image in container
+6. Remove container

 # Rationale